seewoo5/seewoo5.github.io/_posts/2026-08-16-openai-sphere-packing-digest-part1.md

 \le C\rho_\epsilon.
 $$

-Thus $U$ is where the proof switches between two sufficient damping estimates; it need not be a point where the contributions are equal.
+Thus $U$ is where the proof switches between two sufficient decay estimates; it need not be a point where the contributions are equal.

 Set $T_0=1/[2(B+1)]$.